tum-gis/citygml-change-detection/README.md

 4. The ``main`` function is located in [controller/CityGMLChangeDetection.java](src/main/java/controller/CityGMLChangeDetection.java).
     This basically calls the constructor:
     ```java
-    CityGMLChangeDetection cityGMLChangeDetection = new CityGMLChangeDetection("path/to/config.txt");
+    CityGMLChangeDetection controller = new CityGMLChangeDetection("path/to/config.txt");
     ```
     where ``path/to/config.txt`` is the path to the configuration file required.
     Instructions and examples are given [here](config).